The best camping blankets 2023: for camping coziness throughout the year

 Doesn’t double up as a sleeping bag

 Kelty’s Galactic down blanket stands out among the best camping blankets for its fun, futuristic tie-dye design.
-This oversized quilt approaches a double duvet in length, so it’s good for two people to share, and can be popped on top of a double air bed if you’re off glamping
+This oversized quilt approaches a double duvet in length, so it’s good for two people to share and can be popped on top of a double air bed if you’re off glamping

-I also like it as an extra layer over a sleeping bag on chillier nights, as it’s easy to tuck in and adds welcome warmth and weight on shoulder season camps.
+We also like it as an extra layer over a sleeping bag on chillier nights, as it’s easy to tuck in and adds welcome warmth and weight on shoulder season camps.
+Inside the silky-soft but durable outer fabric are pockets of down, which do a great job of trapping warmth in quickly while still feeling pleasingly light and airy.
+Kelty call this blanket “super compressive” – it’s not tiny but does stuff easily into a stuff sack for storage.

-I love the bright, bohemian design in purple (Grisaille) and red (Cranberry), but would avoid the cream-and-brown (Cathay Spice) version, which just looks a bit muddy.
+We love the bright, bohemian design in purple (Grisaille) and red (Cranberry), but would avoid the cream-and-brown (Cathay Spice) version, which just looks a bit muddy.
 It’s also a pity this blanket doesn’t pop or zip up into a makeshift sleeping bag.

 Read our full Kelty Galactic Down Blanket review

-Best camping blanket for toughness
+The best camping blanket for toughness

 Yeti Lowlands camping blanket

-This warm, waterproof and tough-as-nails blanket feels bombproof
+This warm, waterproof and tough-as-nails blanket feels bombproof (Image credit: Yeti)

 Specifications